hansake/Z80_Computer/software/README.md

 Programs can also be uploaded to RAM with Xmodem.
 Eventually this program will also be able to boot from a SD card partition.

-The "tools" directory contain source code for programs used to build the Z80 programs.
+The "tools" directory contain source code for "bintoc" and "z80asm" that are used to build the Z80 programs.